LinkYoni/Discord-ID-Checker/README.md

 # Discord ID Checker

-A simple user or bot ID checker for Discord
+A simple user or bot ID checker for Discord.

 ## 👁‍🗨 ➜ What looks like